 Dell’s very own Thunderbolt dock is great for expanding your connectivity options.
-The dock notably does not come with any audio ports, nor does it have any memory card readers.
-At the front, there is a USB 3.1 Gen 1 Type-A port, and a USB 3.1 Gen 2 Type-C port.
+The dock notably doesn’t come with any audio ports, nor does it have any memory card readers.
+At the front, there’s a USB 3.1 Gen 1 Type-A port, and a USB 3.1 Gen 2 Type-C port.
 At the back of the dock, there are two DisplayPort 1.4, one HDMI, a USB-C port with DisplayPort support, two USB 3.1 Gen 1 Type-A ports, Gigabit Ethernet, and Thunderbolt 3.
 According to Dell, the dock offers support for up to three displays, including a single 5K and dual 4K monitors and up to 130W Power Delivery.

 Plugable 14-in-1 USB-C and Thunderbolt 3 Dock

 This Thunderbolt 3 dock is loaded!
 It offers a total of 14 ports making it one of the best connectivity solutions.
 It offers five USB 3.2 Type-A ports, one USB 3.2 Gen 2 Type-A, one USB 3.2 Gen 2 Type-C, one Thunderbolt, two HDMI, two DisplayPort, a 3.5mm combo audio, Gigabit Ethernet, and support for 96W Power Delivery.
-It can also accommodate a microSD or a full-size SD card, which is useful if you are into photography.
+It can also accommodate a microSD or a full-size SD card, which is useful if you’re into photography.
 The dock can also support up to two 4K 60Hz displays via Thunderbolt 3 or two 1080p 60Hz displays via USB-C.

 FlePow 18-in-1 Quadruple Display Laptop Docking Station

-We’ve added this product as it is one of the most unique docks we’ve seen in a while.
-The company doesn’t clarify whether it is a full-fledged Thunderbolt dock, but it offers a wide variety of I/O ports including three HDMI, one DisplayPort, three USB 3.0 Type-A, two USB 2.0 Type-A, one USB Type-C with 100W PD, two USB Type-C host, an SD Card Slot, RJ45, and a 3.5mm audio jack.
+We’ve added this product as it’s one of the most unique docks we’ve seen in a while.
+The company doesn’t clarify whether it’s a full-fledged Thunderbolt dock, but it offers a wide variety of I/O ports including three HDMI, one DisplayPort, three USB 3.0 Type-A, two USB 2.0 Type-A, one USB Type-C with 100W PD, two USB Type-C host, an SD Card Slot, RJ45, and a 3.5mm audio jack.
 Best of all, the top of the dock can open up to accommodate an M.2 SSD of all sizes.
 Sadly it only supports the SATA interface, so you won’t get fast speeds as you would get on NVMe PCIe drives.

 - Looking for a dock that offers support for built-in storage?
 Well, here's one that can accommodate an M.2 SSD based on the SATA interface.